koto-lang/koto/crates/cli/docs/language_guide.md

   # Declare the object's type
   @type: 'Foo'

-  # Override the addition operator
+  # Implement the addition operator
   @+: |other|
     # A new Foo is made using the result
     # of adding the two data values together
     foo self.data + other.data

-  # Overriding the multiply-assignment operator
+  # Implement the multiply-assignment operator
   @*=: |other|
     self.data *= other.data
     self